 The bootcamp is now full.
-We are considering offering another bootcamp the week of March 23rd.
+We are considering offering another bootcamp this spring.
 If you are interested in participating in this bootcamp, please e-mail email@example.com.

 Where: Massachusetts Institute of Technology

 Cost: $3,000 for five days of hands-on integrated photonics training

 Class size: The class will be limited to 12 registrants from the optics/photonics/electronics industry

 The fast-emerging field of integrated photonics, which enables photonic and electronic devices to communicate with one another within an integrated circuit package, is revolutionizing fields like low-power cloud computing, ultra-high-speed wireless, smart sensing, and augmented imaging.
 In this bootcamp, we'll cover key concepts and provide hands-on training using state-of-the-art tools.

 Rather than listen to lectures, students will solve problems using lab equipment to test passive photonic chips, which will prepare them for the challenges they will face in the workforce.

 This bootcamp is hands-on, so most of the learning is accomplished through doing.
 To guarantee attendees a rich hands-on experience and one-on-one interaction with instructors, we have limited the registration to 12.
 The $3000 registration fee does not cover housing.
 It covers the technical teaching staff for their time with participants, and for coffee and light snacks, as well as lunch for five days, and a networking dinner Wednesday.

 - Coupling of fiber to on-chip waveguide - Couple light into an SOI chip using butt coupling and grating coupling

 - Measurement of integrated photonics devices - Collect data from straight waveguides, spirals, and ring resonators